 Guests will have to be aware that things can change in the future and they’ll have to be flexible with their reservations.

 Disney has to cover its bases and obviously, without knowing what direction the current health crisis might go in, they understand that things might continue to get worse.
+We have no idea what to expect during flu and cold season for example.

 One interesting question is what Disney will do with the Cast Members who were part of the college program and international program?
 They were required to leave their housing complexes back in April and they also had their internships terminated.